Occurrence of bacterial enteritis and diarrhoea

 Treatment

-Given the rapid
+Given the rapid progression

-designed to treat diarrhea can effectively alleviate symptoms.
-One such
+to treat diarrhea can effectively alleviate symptoms.
+One such example is Hylak, a concentrated blend of lactic ferments.

-debate, they have been shown to support the growth of healthy bacterial flora
+been shown to support the growth of healthy bacterial flora in the gut.
+In the event of

 nature, virgin cold-pressed olive oil possesses several properties that can